 The foundation of the structural fill is anticipated to consist primarily of the undisturbed naturally occurring soils with structural fill comprised of onsite or imported natural soils being required to construct the perimeter containment berms and to fill the existing drainage features on site.
 In addition, the pond in the Cell 1 area will be drained and backfilled to construct a stable base for the liner system.
-All areas will be graded to provide the minimum 4-foot separation to the seasonal high groundwater as required in 130A-309.216. (c)(4).

 Based on the geologic exploration of the subsurface (see Design Hydrogeological Report) no areas of gross instabilities are expected.
-After excavation and/or filling of the site to the design subgrade, the area will be tested for stability confirmation and any areas noted to exhibit signs of instability will be excavated and backfilled with suitable structural fill.
+After excavation and/or filling of the site to the design subgrade, the area will be tested for stability confirmation and any areas noted to exhibit signs of instability will be excavated and backfilled with suitable soil fill material.